PHPJubilee/Project/README.md

 The whole idea of this would be to roll through the PHP community and for one project every two weeks "forgive their technical debt": thus, Jubilee.

-## What sort of things will the group try and do?
+## What sort of things will the group try to do?

 The kinds of things that we would (primarily) be looking to help with, in order of importance: